English College, Douai

 The English College (French: College des Grands Anglais) was a Catholic seminary in Douai, France (also previously spelled Douay, and in English Doway), associated with the University of Douai.
 It was established in 1568, and was suppressed in 1793.
 It is known for a Bible translation referred to as the Douay–Rheims Bible.
 Of over 300 British priests who studied at the English College, about one-third were executed after returning home.

 The dissolution of the college at the time of the French Revolution led to the founding of Crook Hall near Lanchester in County Durham (which became St Cuthbert's College), and St Edmund's College, Ware.
-It is popularly believed that the indemnification funds paid by the French for the seizure of Douai's property were diverted by the British commissioners to complete the furnishings of George IV's Royal Pavilion at Brighton.